knative/docs/docs/serving/load-balancing/target-burst-capacity.md

 Target burst capacity can be configured using a combination of the following parameters:

 * Setting the targeted concurrency limits for the revision.
-For more information, see the documentation on [concurrency](./concurrency.md).
+See [concurrency](./concurrency.md).
 * Setting the target utilization parameters.
-For more information, see the documentation on [target utilization](./concurrency.md#target-utilization).
+See [target utilization](./concurrency.md#target-utilization).
 * Setting the target burst capacity.
-You can configure target burst capacity using the `autoscaling.knative.dev/targetBurstCapacity` annotation key in `config-autoscaler` ConfigMap.
+You can configure target burst capacity using the `autoscaling.knative.dev/targetBurstCapacity` annotation key in the `config-autoscaler` ConfigMap.
+See [Setting the target burst capacity](#setting-the-target-burst-capacity).

 ## Setting the target burst capacity